-Required additional information (shortened in this executive summary) Response (shortened in this executive summary) a) A site specific DCP Chapter be developed a submitted in conjunction with the amende Urban Design Concept Plan b) Advice from the NSW Heritage Council for comment in relation to: iii.
-The Archaeological significance of site iv.
-The potential for the site to be list on the State Heritage Register the along with subsequent peer reviews, have been prepared (refer to Appendices S, J, Q, U and V) which determine that the site has no archaeological significance, however does have local heritage significance. c) Further investigation of the relevant wastewater system capacity, including wa cycle management/water services in the development site.
-The Servicing Strategy Report Summary prepared by BG&E (Appendix X) confirms that the wastewater system is capable of accommodating the proposed development. d) Review of the local stormwater system The Servicing Strategy Report prepared by BG&E (Appendix X) confirms that the stormwater system is capable of accommodating the proposed development. e) Hydrological review in relation to the rail corridor bridge to the south east of the sit A Flood Study has been prepared and is included at e.
-Appendix I . f) An amended Traffic Impact Assessment Assessment An amended Traffic Impact Assessment has been prepare (Appendix R), which assesses the impacts of the development on the surrounding road network.
+equired additional information shortened in this executive summary) Response (shortened in this executive summary) a) A site specific DCP Chapter be developed and submitted in conjunction with the amended Urban Design Concept Plan A Site Specific DCP has been prepared to support this Planning Proposal. b) Advice from the NSW Heritage Council for comment in relation to: iii.
+The Archaeological significance of the site iv.
+The potential for the site to be listed on the State Heritage Register Heritage reports and a Conservation Management Strategy, along with subsequent peer reviews, have been prepared (refer to Appendices S, J, Q, U and V) which determine that the site has no archaeological significance, however does have local heritage significance.
+The archaeological investigations failed to identify widespread, in situ archaeological remains associated with the tramway which was known to run through the study area.
+As such, no heritage constraints were identified from within the area subject to historical archaeological testing (refer to Appendix T).
+Council has progressed a heritage listing for part of the site through a separate Planning Proposal.
+Council has also nominated the site for State Heritage Listing.
+This is a separate statutory process that has no direct bearing on this Planning Proposal. c) Further investigation of the relevant wastewater system capacity, including water cycle management/water services in the development site.
+The Servicing Strategy Report Summary prepared by BG&E (Appendix X) confirms that the wastewater system is capable of accommodating the proposed development. d) Review of the local stormwater system The Servicing Strategy Report prepared by BG&E (Appendix X) confirms that the stormwater system is capable of accommodating the proposed development. e) Hydrological review in relation to the rail corridor bridge to the south east of the site.
+A Flood Study has been prepared and is included at Appendix I . f) An amended Traffic Impact Assessment An amended Traffic Impact Assessment has been prepared (Appendix R), which assesses the impacts of the development on the surrounding road network.
 The Railway Street/Memorial Drive intersection is proposed to be upgraded as part of the development.
-Although not strictly required, a roundabout at the intersection of Harbinger Street is proposed to provide an enhanced traf management outcome for the development and existing residents to the north of Railway Street.
+Although not strictly required, a roundabout at the intersection of Harbinger Street is proposed to provide an enhanced traffic management outcome for the development and existing residents to the north of Railway Street.